iterative/vscode-dvc/README.md

 ## How to Use

-This extension, makes extensive use of the
+This extension makes extensive use of the
 [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
 Every feature should be available from the Command Palette, and from there additional GUI elements are added for convenience.